atticus112/python-things/README.md

 # python-things
-A collection of random python things
+A collection of random python things.
 Most of them are templates for other projects that you can use.

 Things: